 Cube Object Change Action Data Source This changes the source database connection.
 It is defined in the Data Warehouse connection in RED.
 OLAP database needs to be dropped and recreated.

-Data Source View (underlying relational star) ying star.
-Therefore, the DSV would need to be that affect an existing C OLAP Dimension The addition or deletion of attributes or hierarchies to an existing OLAP dimension.
+Cube Object Change Action Data Source View (underlying relational star) The DSV reflects the design of the relational star.
+Therefore, the DSV would need to be updated if any changes are made to tables or views that are used to build OLAP objects.
+Changes to the underlying relational star that affect an existing OLAP Object requires that the OLAP Database is dropped and recreated to regenerate the DSV.
+OLAP Dimension The addition or deletion of attributes or hierarchies to an existing OLAP dimension.
 The OLAP dimension plus any OLAP cubes associated with the dimension need to be dropped and recreated.
 OLAP Cube Measure Group Delete or Add a Measure Group based on a fact that already exists in the DSV.
 Recreate the cube in RED and reprocess.
 OLAP Cube Measure Group Add a Measure Group based on a fact that does not exist in the DSV.
 Recreate the OLAP cube database and reprocess.
 OLAP Cube Measures Delete or Add measures based on columns that already exist in the DSV.
 Recreate the cube in RED and reprocess.
 OLAP Cube Measures Add measures that are based on new columns that do not exist in the DSV.
 Recreate the OLAP cube database and reprocess.
 OLAP Cube Calculations, KPIs, Actions Add, change or delete definition on the cube.
 Recreate the cube in RED (a reprocess is not necessary because just the calculation definition is stored in the cube-the result is calculated at query time).